ReVanced/revanced-manager/docs/2_4_settings.md

   You can import, export or reset the following settings:

   - 🔑 Keystore
-  - 📄 ReVanced Patches selection
+  - 📄 ReVanced Patch selections
   - ⚙️ Patch options

   > [!NOTE]